-f) at least annually, and in any event prior to making a recommendation for the nomination of directors at the Corporation's annual meeting of shareholders, review the competencies, skills and personal qualities required of Board members in light of relevant factors, including: the objective of adding value to the Corporation in light of the opportunities and risks facing the Corporation and the Corporation's proposed strategies, the need to ensure, to the greatest extent possible, that
+- g) at least annually, and in any event prior to making a recommendation for the nomination of directors at the Corporation's annual meeting of shareholders: - a. review the competencies, skills and personal qualities required of Board members in light of relevant factors, including: the objective of adding value to the Corporation in light of the opportunities and risks facing the Corporation and the Corporation's proposed strategies, the need to ensure, to the greatest extent possible, that a majority of the Board is comprised of individuals who meet the independence requirements of the applicable securities legislation or other guidelines, and the policies of the Board with respect to board member tenure, retirement and succession and director commitments; - b. review the competencies and skills that each existing director possesses; - c. consider how each director's personality and other qualities affect boardroom dynamics; and - d. consider the appropriate size of the Board for facilitating effective decision making;

-- a majority of the Board is comprised of individuals who meet the independence requirements of the applicable securities legislation or other guidelines, and the policies of the Board with respect to board member tenure, retirement and succession and director commitments; - g) in co-operation with the Corporation's senior management, oversee an appropriate orientation and education program for new directors in order to familiarize them with the Corporation and the nature and operation of the Corporation's business (including the Corporation's reporting structure, strategic plans, significant financial, accounting and risk issues, compliance programs and policies, senior management and the independent auditor); - h) actively seek individuals qualified (in context of the Corporation's needs and any formal criteria established by the Board) to become directors for recommendation to the Board; - i) review and recommend to the Board the membership and allocation of directors to the various committees of the Board, and the chairs thereof; - j) establish procedures for the receipt of comments from all directors to be included in an annual assessment of the Board's performance;
+- h) in co-operation with the Corporation's senior management, oversee an appropriate orientation and education program for new directors in order to familiarize them with the Corporation, the role of the Board and its committees and the nature and operation of the Corporation's business (including the Corporation's reporting structure, strategic plans, significant financial, accounting and risk issues, compliance programs and policies, senior management and the independent auditor, as well as the time and resource contributions that individual directors are expected to make to the Board); - i) actively seek individuals qualified (in context of the Corporation's needs and any formal criteria established by the Board) to become directors for recommendation to the Board.
+In making its recommendations for nominees, the Committee should consider: - a. the competencies and skills that the Board as a whole should possess; - b. the competencies and skills of each existing director; - c. the competencies and skills of each new nominee; - d. whether the new nominee can devote sufficient time and resources to his or her duties as a director; and - e. the diversity of the board composition, including gender considerations; - j) review and recommend to the Board the membership and allocation of directors to the various committees of the Board, and the chairs thereof; - k) establish procedures for the receipt of comments from all directors to be included in an annual assessment of the Board's performance; - 1) review any director resignation letter tendered and evaluate and recommend to the Board whether such resignation should be accepted in accordance with the Corporation's majority voting policy;